 If you need indoor food scraps/organics bins, you may also apply online here to possibly receive up to a $500 value of free containers from one of three pre-selected suppliers.

 Step-by-step instructions to setting up a food share table where students can place unwanted, sealed or uneaten food items for other students and for donation.

 Food Donation Guide: Helping Schools Save Food - .pdf

 A four-page introduction for Alameda County schools interested in setting up a donation program for surplus edible food.
 Includes guidance on legal protections, program models, food safety precautions and how to find and form a partnership with a food recipient non-profit partner.

 Provides purchasing guidance for single use compostable food service ware items that can be placed in the organics cart/bin such as plates, cups and cutlery.

 Free Indoor Food Scraps Collection Containers

-For a limited time, non-public K-12 schools (private, vocational and charter schools, preschools and colleges) are eligible to receive free indoor food scrap bins for the collection of food scraps, compostable paper and plant debris (“organics”).
+Non-public K-12 schools (private and vocational schools, preschools and colleges) are eligible to receive free indoor food scrap bins for the collection of food scraps, compostable paper and plant debris (“organics”).
 A variety of containers and lids are available–up to a value of $500 per approved site!
 Click here to get additional information and/or to fill out the online request form.

 Some schools choose to compost food scraps and plant debris on-site in traditional compost piles or bins, in addition to subscribing to curbside collection of organics for all remaining materials.
 This two-page guide provides an overview of the new State laws that are in effect for schools and other small-scale composters.